microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether editors showing a file should close automatically when the file is deleted or renamed by some other process.
 Disabling this will keep the editor open as dirty on such an event.
 Note that deleting from within the application will always close the editor and that dirty files will never close to preserve your data.
   "workbench.editor.closeOnFileDelete": true,

-  // Controls if opened editors show as preview.
+  // Controls whether opened editors show as preview.
 Preview editors are reused until they are kept (e.g. via double click or editing) and show up with an italic font style.
   "workbench.editor.enablePreview": true,

-  // Controls if opened editors from Quick Open show as preview.
+  // Controls whether opened editors from Quick Open show as preview.
 Preview editors are reused until they are kept (e.g. via double click or editing).
   "workbench.editor.enablePreviewFromQuickOpen": true,

   // Controls the format of the label for an editor.
-Changing this setting can for example make it easier to understand the location of a file:
-  // - short:   'parent'
-  // - medium:  'workspace/src/parent'
-  // - long:    '/home/user/workspace/src/parent'
-  // - default: '.../parent', when another tab shares the same title, or the relative workspace path if tabs are disabled
   //  - default: Show the name of the file.
 When tabs are enabled and two files have the same name in one group the distinguinshing sections of each file's path are added.
 When tabs are disabled, the path relative to the workspace folder is shown if the editor is active.
   //  - short: Show the name of the file followed by it's directory name.
   //  - medium: Show the name of the file followed by it's path relative to the workspace folder.
   //  - long: Show the name of the file followed by it's absolute path.
   "workbench.editor.labelFormat": "default",

   // Controls where editors open.
-Select 'left' or 'right' to open editors to the left or right of the currently active one.
-Select 'first' or 'last' to open editors independently from the currently active one.
+Select `left` or `right` to open editors to the left or right of the currently active one.
+Select `first` or `last` to open editors independently from the currently active one.
   "workbench.editor.openPositioning": "right",

   // Controls the default direction of editors that are opened side by side (e.g. from the explorer).
 By default, editors will open on the right hand side of the currently active one.
-If changed to open down, the editors will open below the currently active one.
+If changed to `down`, the editors will open below the currently active one.
   "workbench.editor.openSideBySideDirection": "right",

-  // Controls if an editor is revealed in any of the visible groups if opened.
+  // Controls whether an editor is revealed in any of the visible groups if opened.
 If disabled, an editor will prefer to open in the currently active editor group.
 If enabled, an already opened editor will be revealed instead of opened again in the currently active editor group.
 Note that there are some cases where this setting is ignored, e.g. when forcing an editor to open in a specific group or to the side of the currently active group.
   "workbench.editor.revealIfOpen": false,

-  // Controls if opened editors should show with an icon or not.
+  // Controls whether opened editors should show with an icon or not.
 This requires an icon theme to be enabled as well.
   "workbench.editor.showIcons": true,

-  // Controls if opened editors should show in tabs or not.
+  // Controls whether opened editors should show in tabs or not.
   "workbench.editor.showTabs": true,

   // Navigate between open files using three-finger swipe horizontally.
   "workbench.editor.swipeToNavigate": false,

-  // Controls the position of the editor's tabs close buttons or disables them when set to 'off'.
+  // Controls the position of the editor's tabs close buttons, or disables them when set to 'off'.
   "workbench.editor.tabCloseButton": "right",

   // Controls the sizing of editor tabs.
-Set to 'fit' to keep tabs always large enough to show the full editor label.
-Set to 'shrink' to allow tabs to get smaller when the available space is not enough to show all tabs at once.
+  //  - fit: Always keep tabs large enough to show the full editor label.
+  //  - shrink: Allow tabs to get smaller when the available space is not enough to show all tabs at once.
   "workbench.editor.tabSizing": "fit",

+  // Fetches experiments to run from a Microsoft online service.
+  "workbench.enableExperiments": true,

   // Controls font aliasing method in the workbench.
   //  - default: Sub-pixel font smoothing.
-On most non-retina displays this will give the sharpest text
+On most non-retina displays this will give the sharpest text.
   //  - antialiased: Smooth the font on the level of the pixel, as opposed to the subpixel.
-Can make the font appear lighter overall
+Can make the font appear lighter overall.
   //  - none: Disables font smoothing.
-Text will show with jagged sharp edges
+Text will show with jagged sharp edges.
   //  - auto: Applies `default` or `antialiased` automatically based on the DPI of displays.
   "workbench.fontAliasing": "default",

   // Specifies the icon theme used in the workbench or 'null' to not show any file icons.